Drive From Wheelchair WAVs

 The adaptations can take between four to 20 weeks to install, depending on the complexity of the adaptations being fitted.

-What happens during the adaptation installation process and why does a customer need a fitting?
+What happens during the adaptation installation process?

 What happens after all the adaptations are installed?

-Ordering your vehicle and delivery
+Ordering and delivery

 If you would like to learn more about the process of ordering a DFW or IT WAV, please follow the link below.
 If you have decided a DFW or IT WAV is not the right option for you, find out more about ordering a standard or Nearly New WAV .